Even if you’re not a lawyer, you’ve probably had some occasion to read court documents and come across stock phrases like this:

 Some of you may go the other way.
 You may think I haven’t gone “plain” enough.
 And I admit, even the Plain-Language Non-Compete has some technical clauses only a lawyer could love.
 So, if there is a section you think is unnecessary or would be worded more plainly, I’m all ears.

-WHEREFORE, PREMISES CONSIDERED, Five Minute Law respectfully submits to the Honorable Readers of Said Blog: the Plain-Language Non-Compete.
+WHEREFORE, PREMISES CONSIDERED, Five Minute Law respectfully submits to the Honorable Readers of Said Blog the Plain-Language Employment Agreement with Non-Compete:

 Govern yourselves accordingly.